Program Director Position - Full-time, Permanent Position

 Driftwood Education Center is an equal opportunity employer.

 Job Description: We have openings for our full-time, seasonal science instructor positions.
 As an instructor, your main job will be to teach the students that visit us.
 You will be teaching various coastal ecology classes, along with team building and evening classes.
 During our field trips to Cumberland, Okefenokee, and Jekyll, you will also be leading and educating a group of students.
 Experience in teaching and working with children is required to be considered for a position.
 In addition to teaching, you will also assist in daily tasks such as animal care, tank maintenance, and various office projects.

-Duration: August 23, 2017 – May 25, 2018, with an unpaid time off from early December until mid-January
+Duration: August 28, 2019 – May 22, 2020, with an unpaid time off from around Thanksgiving until late-January

 Qualifications: BA/BS in biology, ecology, or related field.
 Must be enthusiastic and demonstrate excellent teaching ability with elementary through high school students.
 Flexibility, responsibility, a passion for learning, and a willingness to work long hard hours are essential.
 Must be able to walk 5 miles and lift 50 pounds.
-A minimum of 2 years of experience in residential education programs are desired.

 To apply, send a cover letter, resume, and a list of 3 references to: